ssergomol/Concurrency/tiling-multiplication/README.md

 There is cache-efficient implementation of matrix multiplication also known as tiling matrix multiplication.
 The main idea is to split into blocks to fit them into cache.
-Then we can make seperate threads to calculate each tile
+Then we can make seperate threads to calculate each submatrix